I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post

-Are you planning to packraft in a strong rapid then you probably need more capable PFD than packrafting on a calm lake?
+Are you planning to packraft in a strong rapid then you probably need a more capable PFD than packrafting on a calm lake?

 Also when you plan to packraft in the open sea you should look for a PFD which can also handle stormy sea conditions as the weather can also change quickly on the sea.

 You should always check the weather before you go packrafting on the sea.
 Packrafts are actually not meant to be used on the sea but we have also paddled on the Baltic Sea in Finland and it worked quite well with our Windpaddle sail.

-PFD’s are categorised by pfdma.org into different classes (USCG and State Law Enforcement agencies require and/or recommend different Types of lifejackets for different applications) and I would recommend to read through the pfdma.org pages to make sure that you select the right one if you live in the U.S.
+PFD’s are categorized by pfdma.org into different classes (USCG and State Law Enforcement agencies require and/or recommend different Types of lifejackets for different applications) and I would recommend reading through the pfdma.org pages to make sure that you select the right one if you live in the U.S.

 The following PFD’s are light and can also be carried with your backpack like the HMG Porter 4400 which is our go-to packrafting backpack.

 We would not recommend inflatable PFD’s.

-They are not that bulky than regular PFD’s but we don’t feel that they are that safe like regular PFD’s.
+They are not that bulky as regular PFD’s but we don’t feel that they are that safe like regular PFD’s.

 However, if you are still interested in an inflatable PFD then you could probably have a look into the MTI Fuid 2.0*.

 Wearing a PFD need not be a burden.
 The latest PFD’s are quite stylish and we hope that we could give you some good ideas on which PFD you could get for yourself.

 We are currently wearing the Palm Alpha and the Astral Designs YTV PFDs.
 The Astral Designs V-Eight life jacket was also popular among a few paddlers who took part in the Swedish Packrafting Round-Up 2016.

 It’s probably a good idea to invest a bit of money into a good PFD if you plan to go packrafting frequently.
 Safety goes first!